nathangeffen/cagl/docs/dlist.md

 # Doubly-linked lists

-CAGL doubly-linked lists (DLIST) are containers that support efficiently inserting and removing elements at any point in the container, if there is an iterator already pointing to a place near to the place where the item must be inserted.
+CAGL doubly-linked lists (DLIST) are containers that support efficiently inserting and removing elements at any point in the container if there is an iterator already pointing to a place near to where the item must be inserted.

 Iterators for these container types are bidirectional.
 DLISTs can be unordered  or ordered.
 Ordered DLISTs should be declared and defined with *CMP* macros.
-It is ok for an ordered list to become unordered, but certain functions (like *search_C*) will then give undefined results.
+It is ok for an ordered list to become unordered, but functions that depend on the list to be ordered then give undefined results.
 A list can be ordered again by calling one of the sorting functions, e.g. *sort_C* or *stable_sort_C*.

 ### DLIST declaration and definition macros {-}